GuangruiXieVT/Robust-GPR-based-online-trajectory-prediction-for-UAVs/README.md

 # Robust-GPR-based-online-trajectory-prediction-for-UAVs

 This repository contains the MATLAB code for the numerical experiments in the paper "Efficient and Robust Online Trajectory Prediction for Non-cooperative Unmanned Aerial Vehicles".
+Note that the code depends on the GPML package.

 "Trajectory_GUCT.m" is the main file to run the GUCT framework.